 As a buddy your role is to give "as much or as little support as needed" for the child to be successfully included in the classroom.
 Sometimes that means stepping back because the child is able to be successful with no extra support.
-Sometimes it means stepping in and staying close by your buddy to give the maximum level of support.
+Sometimes it means stepping in and staying close by your buddy to ensure their safety and security.
 It can also mean stepping out with your buddy for a break.